What’s your passion?

 Orange County Alliance for Just Change

-Located on the St. Mark campus, the Orange County Alliance for Just Change (OCAJC) is a non-profit organization focused on working together for compassionate change.
+Located the St. Mark campus, the Orange County Alliance for Just Change (OCAJC) is a non-profit organization focused on working together for compassionate change.
 It empowers individuals, agencies and faith-based organizations within the alliance to create systemic, long-term solutions to communal problems affecting the most vulnerable and marginalized in Orange County.
 OCAJC has been focused on the homelessness crisis in Orange County, and St. Mark is one of the faith-based partners working with the #unitedtoendhomelessness campaign.

 CONGREGATIONAL CARE AND NUTURE

-Our Health Ministries Commission promotes wellness and health in all aspects of our lives (body, mind and spirit), and the Care Team, Parish Nurse and Parish Counselor work together to support the needs of St. Mark members in their most vulnerable of moments.
+Our Health Ministries Commission promotes wellness and health in all aspects of our lives (body, mind and spirit), and the Care Team, a Parish Nurse and Parish Counselor work together to support the needs of St. Mark members in their most vulnerable of moments.
 St. Mark is part of Hoag Health Ministries.

 These volunteers provide loving presence, prayer and concrete support when emergencies or illness affect our members.
 They send cards, visit members in home or hospital, prepare meals, give support during medical appointments, and coordinate transportation.
 For more information, contact Louise Van Buren

 Gretchen Weisenburger Carillo, a Licensed Marriage and Family Therapist (LMFT), is a resource for members for support, information and education in the area of mental health and well-being.
 She meets with members and visitors, providing consultation, crisis support and linkage to referrals and resources.
 You can reach Gretchen by email to schedule a confidential appointment.